Gantry Crane Top Beam Lift For Easy Height Adjustment

 The beauty of a gantry crane is the beam overhead, with clear access for lifting things.
-To make them even more useful, telescoping legs make gantry crane lift easier by putting the top beam at a height appropriate for the job – in your garage, or outside, or wherever.
-One of the challenges is moving the top beam up and down to meet the tasks.
-Perhaps especially when the crane is purposefully modular for mobility.
-How can you lift and lower that gantry crane beam to meet the needs of the moment?
+Telescoping legs make them even more useful by setting the gantry crane lift point at an appropriate height for the job – in your garage, or outside, or wherever.
+One of the challenges is physically moving the top beam up and down.

 The Brute Force Gantry Crane Lift

-Going down is just the opposite.
+Going down is the opposite.
 Not a big deal.

 But, what if you don’t have 2 people?
 Or what if you need to lift the gantry crane in a more controlled way?
 After all, the technique with the 2×4 relies on brute force.